TMS Treatment For Anxiety

 What is Transcranial Magnetic Stimulation (TMS)?

-Given in our San Diego office setting without anesthesia, TMS treatments last about 30 minutes and are usually given 5 days a week for four to six weeks.
-TMS Magnetic pulses, generated by a coil, are used to stimulate specific mood centers of the brain.
+Given in an office setting without anesthesia, treatments last about 20 minutes and are usually given five days per week for six weeks with two weeks of taper sessions.
+Magnetic pulses, generated by a treatment coil, are used to stimulate specific mood centers of the brain.